douglasalipio/faketwitter/README.md

 [[Video]](https://github.com/douglasalipio/faketwitter/blob/master/demo_resources/full_demo_smallest.mp4)

 ## Relevant feature developed
-- [x] Reposting content
+- [x] Reposting content [Long press action on item list]
-- [x] Quote posting
+- [x] Quote posting and [click on item list]
 - [x] Posting content
+- [x] Limit 5 posts in one day
 - [x] Count of number of posts the user has made per type
+- [x] Limit 770 characters when write a post.

 ## Project architecture
-The project was developed based on clean architecture and separated between layers such as domain, presentatiopresentation and data layers.
+The project was developed based on clean architecture and separated by modules such as domain, presentation, and data.

 ## Relevant 3rd party libraries
 * Livedata